MATCH List and Terminated Merchant File (TMF)

 While Mastercard does have clear rules and requirements about what qualifies a merchant for the MATCH List, placement is largely at the discretion of the acquiring banks and is not subject to a great deal of oversight from Mastercard.

-How do you get off the MATCH List?
+How do I get off the MATCH List?

 The best thing for merchants on the list to do is to be extremely careful about avoiding bad or careless practices that jeopardize any remaining active accounts.